 The Latin word “genius” referred to the guiding creative spirit that accompanied every individual throughout their life.
 It guided each person in the expression of their unique voice, talents and gifts.
 So as mythologist Michael Meade puts it, “The question becomes not whether or not you are a genius, but in what way does genius appear in you and how might it contribute to your own well-being and benefit the world around you.”

 I think it’s fair to say that never in the history of humankind have we more needed the...

-"Once there were mountains on mountains and once there were sunbirds to soar with..." - D. Bowie, Station to Station
+"Once there were mountains on mountains and once there were sunbirds to soar with and once I could never be down" - David Bowie, Station to Station

+With the welcome arrival in cinemas of the excellent documentary Moonage Daydream it’s a good time to talk Bowie.
+To be honest for me anytime is a good time.
 I am a Bowie fanatic.
 My story I'm sure is not too dissimilar to many others.
-DB reached out to me across oceans and nations to impact my adolescent life in a Hobart suburb at the bottom of Australia.
+DB reached out to me across oceans and nations to impact my adolescent life in an obscure Hobart suburb at the bottom of Australia.
 In fact Hobart's poorest and toughest suburb called Warrane.
 But when Bowie's latest 70s vinyl masterpiece spun on the turntable in my bedroom I was always transported to a world of astonishing potentials.
 Anything seemed possible.